venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/components/security/hsmclient.md

 - This service is available on **HS-SE** devices.
 - The service issued to HSM Server retrieves the data of Extended OTP row based on row index provided as param.
-- User needs to instantiate EfuseRead_t object and call HsmClient_readOTPRow() API to get the data of Extended OTP row.
+- User needs to instantiate NvmOtpRead_t object and call HsmClient_readOTPRow() API to get the data of Extended OTP row.

 ## HSM Client Write OTP Row Service. {#DRIVERS_HSMCLIENT_WRITE_OTP_ROW}

 - This service is available on **HS-SE** devices.
 - The service issued to HSM Server writes the data to Extended OTP efuse row based on row index provided as param.
-- User needs to instantiate EfuseRowWrite_t object and call HsmClient_writeOTPRow() API to writes the data to Extended OTP row.
+- User needs to instantiate NvmOtpRowWrite_t object and call HsmClient_writeOTPRow() API to writes the data to Extended OTP row.

 ## HSM Client Lock OTP Row Service. {#DRIVERS_HSMCLIENT_LOCK_OTP_ROW}

 - This service is available on **HS-SE** devices.
 - The service issued to HSM Server sets the protection status bit of the specified row to 1.
-- User needs to instantiate EfuseRowProt_t object and call HsmClient_lockOTPRow() API to lock the Extended OTP row.
+- User needs to instantiate NvmOtpRowProt_t object and call HsmClient_lockOTPRow() API to lock the Extended OTP row.

 ## HSM Client Get OTP Row Count Service. {#DRIVERS_HSMCLIENT_GET_OTP_ROW_COUNT}

 - This service is available on **HS-SE** devices.
 - The service issued to HSM Server retrieves the count of Extended OTP rows.
-- User needs to instantiate EfuseRowCount_t object and call HsmClient_getOTPRowCount() API to to get the Extended OTP rows.
+- User needs to instantiate NvmOtpRowCount_t object and call HsmClient_getOTPRowCount() API to to get the Extended OTP rows.

 ## HSM Client Get OTP Row Protection Service. {#DRIVERS_HSMCLIENT_GET_OTP_ROW_PROTECTION}

 - This service is available on **HS-SE** devices.
 - The service issued to HSM Server retrieves the Extended OTP efuse row protection status.
-- User needs to instantiate EfuseRowProt_t object and call HsmClient_getOTPRowProtection() API to to get Extended OTP efuse row protection status.
+- User needs to instantiate NvmOtpRowProt_t object and call HsmClient_getOTPRowProtection() API to to get Extended OTP efuse row protection status.

 ## HSM Client Proc Auth Boot Service. {#DRIVERS_HSMCLIENT_PROC_AUTH_BOOT}